porterbrien/CSE_310/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
+making new changes to this readme as a test

 This is a hello world program designed to show that I can connect to my github repository